UMAprotocol/protocol/voter-dapp/README.md

 ### Steps to vote on price requests through the dApp

 0. Open a new console tab and change your directory to `./protocol/voter-dapp` via `cd ../voter-dapp`.
 At this point, you should have three console tabs open: one that is running `ganache-cli` locally, one for running helper scripts from the previous section, and one to run the voter dapp React app.
-1. Start the application: `npm start`
+1. Start the application: `yarn start`
 1. Navigate to `localhost:3000` on your browser, sign-in to MetaMask (make sure that the network is pointing to your localhost at port `9545`), and click "Connect to your Ethereum wallet" and sign the authentication message.
 You will need to import the first account generated from ganache into Metamask; ganache displays all default account private keys upon starting.
 The reason that you will want to use the first account is that this account is seeded with UMA voting tokens by the migration script `4_deploy_voting_token.js`.
 1. The price request should appear under "Active Requests" with the correct "Price Feed", "Timestamp" in readable format, the "Status" should be "Commit" (if it says "Reveal", then you need to advance to the next voting phase), and "Current Vote" should just show an "Edit" button
 1. To commit a vote, click "Edit", enter a number, check the box in the column to the right of the price feed identifier, and click "Save" below the "Active Requests" dashboard.
 You can commit several votes at once.
 Clicking "Save" will prompt you to sign and submit a [`batchCommit` transaction ](https://docs.umaproject.org/uma/contracts/VotingInterface.html#VotingInterface-batchCommit-struct-VotingInterface-Commitment---).
-1. Once you are done committing votes, advance to the reveal phase in your other console tab: `$(npm bin)/truffle exec ./scripts/local/AdvanceToNextVotingPhase.js --network test`
+1. Once you are done committing votes, advance to the reveal phase in your other console tab: `yarn truffle exec ./scripts/local/AdvanceToNextVotingPhase.js --network test`
 1. Either refresh the page or wait for the dApp to prompt you to sign another message.
 You will need to sign a message at the beginning of each voting phase.
 Now, you should see an option to reveal your committed vote.
 1. To reveal your vote, check the checkbox and click "Reveal Selected".
 This will prompt you to sign and submit a [`batchReveal` transaction](https://docs.umaproject.org/uma/contracts/VotingInterface.html#VotingInterface-batchReveal-struct-VotingInterface-Reveal---)
 1. If your vote was successfully revealed, the "Status" column should switch to "Revealed"